 Welcome to another new year.
 We hope that this year will be as successful as the last.
-As a Catholic school we are concerned about educating the whole child and although last year we had the best ever exam results in Year 6 and 2 as usual, and achieved a 100% pass in the Y1 phonics screening test, we celebrated many other successes which all went to shape your children’s lives.
+As a Catholic school we are concerned about educating the whole child and although last year we had excellent exam results in Year 6 and 2 as usual, and achieved a 100% pass in the Y1 phonics screening test, we celebrated many other successes which all went to shape your children’s lives.

 The importance of being stewards of God’s world and looking after His creation remains a key focus for our school.
 Each class studies a particular sustainable ‘doorway’: for example water, waste, energy.
 Mrs McQuillan who teaches in Y1 and manages our eco team was the runner up in the World Wildlife Fund’s Greenest teacher award.
 We are very proud of her.
 You can read more about our eco adventures in another section of our website.

 A highlight of last summer was the careers day when many of our parents, as well as visitors from outside school, came to tell us about their various jobs.
 The main event of the day was a panel game ‘Guess what I do?’ where panellists gave us clues as to their careers.
 The children were most fascinated by the ex-pupil whose role was a prop maker.
 Although the study of our faith is our main focus, we do study other faiths to quite a depth.
-In this way we can encourage tolerance and understanding so that children will have a greater understanding of their peers’ lives especially as they move on to secondary school where other children may have different value judgements.
-To this end we make a point of visiting Maidenhead’s Mosque, Gurdwara and Synagogue as well as the beautiful Hindu temple in Neasden.
-Children’s spiritual and moral development is at the heart of religious learning and we try to ensure that the quality of worship is high.
-This year we aim to develop our outside space to include an area for prayer and worship.
+In this way we can encourage respect and understanding so that children will have a greater awareness of their peers’ lives especially as they move on to secondary school, where other children may have different values.
+To this end we make a point of visiting Maidenhead’s Mosque, the Sikh Gurdwara and the Synagogue as well as the beautiful Hindu temple in Neasden.
+The children’s spiritual and moral development is at the heart of religious learning and we try to ensure that the quality of worship is high.

 Languages too are important to us.
 The children learn Latin, Japanese, Spanish and French in their journey through the school by way of a range of exciting and engaging activities.
-We also offer a range of after school language clubs-even Mandarin.
+We also offer Spanish and Mandarin in after school language clubs.

 The PTA, who continue to work cheerfully and tirelessly to provide those extra resources that make our school unique, are a real asset and the school would be a poorer place without them in so many ways.
 We could not maintain the swimming pool without their contribution and how many schools have their own pirate ship?
 They raise around £20,000 every year-an amazing amount.
 This year we hope to buy soft touch TVs to enhance our curriculum teaching.
 Don’t forget the PTA is not an exclusive club – all parents and carers are welcome to get involved.